 Lying on your back or side are the positions that will put the least stress on your neck and lower back, so if you suffer from neck pain or lower back pain I would highly recommend trying this position to see if it works for you.

 - The pillow takes your head weight preventing any strain on your neck, which is a common problem found in the seated positions.
 This therefore, is a great position if you have neck pain.

 - Placing a pillow between your legs is a great way to improve comfort in the side lying position by taking stress off your upper hip and knee.
 The side lying position is also great if you suffer from lower back pain.

-- However, be careful laying on your side if you have shoulder or hip problems as this position may aggravate them. try to lie on a bed or some cushions to try to decrease the stress on the shoulder, knee and hip joints.
+- However, be careful lying on your side if you have shoulder or hip problems as this position may aggravate them. try to lie on a bed or some cushions to try to decrease the stress on the shoulder, knee and hip joints.

 - If lying flat on your back rather than on your side, lay on a comfortable surface and use a suitable pillow to support your neck.
 Also, place a couple of pillows under your knees to encourage them to bend and so they can relax.
 Also, place a small pillow under the base of your spine to encourage the curve a little.